South Fork Fishing and Hunting Club: Johnstown Flood

 After several days of unprecedented rainfall in the Alleghenies, the dam gave way on May 31, 1889.
 A torrent of water raced downstream, destroying several towns.
 When it reached Johnstown, 2,209 people were killed, and there was $17 million ($473 million in 2020 terms) in damage.
 The disaster became widely known as the Johnstown Flood, and locally known as the "Great Flood".

-Rumors of the dam's potential for harm, and its likelihood of bursting, had been circulating for years, and perhaps this contributed to why they were not taken seriously on that fateful day.
-For whatever reason, at least three warnings sent from South Fork to Johnstown by telegram the day of the disaster went virtually unheeded downstream.
+Rumors of the dam's potential for harm, and its likelihood of bursting, had been circulating for years.
+At least three warnings sent from South Fork to Johnstown by telegram the day of the disaster went virtually unheeded downstream.

-When word of the dam's failure was telegraphed from South Fork by Joseph P. Wilson to Robert Pitcairn in Pittsburgh; Frick and other members of the Club gathered to form the Pittsburgh Relief Committee for tangible assistance to the flood victims as well as determining to never speak publicly about the club or the Flood.
-This strategy was a success, and club members and attorneys Philander C. Knox and James H. Reed were able to fend off four lawsuits against the club; Colonel Unger, its president; and against 50 named members.
+When word of the dam's failure was telegraphed from South Fork by Joseph P. Wilson to Robert Pitcairn in Pittsburgh, Frick and other members of the Club gathered to form the Pittsburgh Relief Committee for tangible assistance to the flood victims.
+They determined to never speak publicly about the club or the Flood.
+This strategy was a success.

+Club members and its attorneys Philander C. Knox and James H. Reed were able to fend off four lawsuits against the club; Colonel Unger, its president; and against 50 named members.
 Each case was "either settled or discontinued and, as far as is known, no one bringing action profited thereby."